docs

 | OB | Provider Offset | The payer is applying a cross-payer or cross-program offset, common in Medicare when other debt is being recovered. |

-FB deserves special attention in multi-cycle ERA environments.
-When a payer uses FB to carry forward an overpayment recovery across multiple remittance cycles rather than collecting it all at once, billing systems that do not model FB as a multi-cycle liability will repeatedly fail BPR reconciliation on subsequent ERAs until the forwarded balance clears.
-Tracking which FBs are outstanding and matching them to subsequent clearance entries requires PLB-aware state management in the posting system.
+FB matters most in multi-cycle ERA environments.
+When a payer uses FB to carry an overpayment recovery across several remittance cycles instead of collecting it at once, a system that does not model FB as a multi-cycle liability fails BPR reconciliation on every subsequent ERA until the forwarded balance clears.
+Tracking outstanding FBs and matching them to later clearance entries takes PLB-aware state in the posting system.

 Held lines and exception handling